WU-RDS/RMA2023/_book/index.md

 ### Contact {-}

-I am happy to answer your questions, so feel free to send me a short email ([nils.wloemert@wu.ac.at](mailto:nils.wloemert@wu.ac.at)).
-Daniel Winkler will co-teach the course with me this semester ([daniel.winkler\@wu.ac.at](mailto:daniel.winkler\@wu.ac.at)) and Virginia Darazs will be the tutor for the course ([virginia.darazs@wu.ac.at](mailto:virginia.darazs@wu.ac.at)).
-We will be available during the weekly sessions to clarify your questions.
-Daniel will be your point of contact for questions regarding the group project and Virginia will be your point of contact for the individual assignments. **However, please note that before you contact us, you should try to solve problems on your own first (e.g., by using the online tutorial, doing research online, or asking class mates).**
+Feel free to send me an email in case you have questions.
+However, please make sure that you have exhausted all other resources to solve a particular problem, such as the online tutorial, the forum on Learn\@wu, and other web resources (see below) before you schedule a coaching session.
+If you feel that other students might have similar questions and would benefit from an answer to a particular question, you should post the question in the forum on Learn\@wu.

 ### Acknowledgements {-}